Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Aperiodic event-triggered robust control

 Let us fix the controller parameters to a feasible solution~$({\Bc}_*,{\Cc}_*,{\Dc}_*)$ of the optimization program~\eqref{eq.continuous_NMI} along with the Lyapunov matrix~$P_*$.
 For the brevity of the exposition, we also introduce the following notation:

-Now we want to proceed with the main result of this section. \begin{Thm}[Certified robust regulation under AETC] Consider the system~\eqref{eq.sys-main} where Assumption~\ref{as.coeff} holds and the control input follows the dynamics~\eqref{eq.controller1}.
-Let the matrices~$({\Bc}_*,{\Cc}_*,{\Dc}_*,P_*,\alpha_*,\zeta_*)$ be a feasible solution to the optimization problem~\eqref{eq.continuous_NMI} where $\alpha_* > 0$.
-Consider the AETC {in Algorithm~\ref{alg.trigger}} with the sampled instants~$\{t_s\}_{s\in\N}$ and the triggering mechanism~\eqref{eq.triggering} with the matrix~$\QV$.
-Suppose
+Now we want to proceed with the main result of this section. \begin{Thm}[Certified robust regulation under AETC] Consider the system~\eqref{eq.sys-main} obeying Assumption~\ref{as.coeff}.
+Let the matrices~$({\Bc}_*,{\Cc}_*,{\Dc}_*,P_*,\alpha_*,\zeta_*)$ be a feasible solution to optimization problem~\eqref{eq.continuous_NMI} where $\alpha_* > 0$.
+Consider the AETC {in Algorithm~\ref{alg.trigger}}, where the sequence $\{t_s\}_{s\in\N}$ and matrix $\QV$ are such that